The bedtime wind down

 Don't:

 Have a bath just before you go to sleep - this raises your body temperature and being hot in bed can really affect sleep and make you restless.
-Instead, have a bath when you get home or stop working, at least a few hours before bed, light a candle, and chill.
+Instead, have a bath when you get home or stop working, or at least a few hours before bed.
+Then light a candle, and chill.
 This is a lovely symbolic way of telling your brain the busy day is over and now it's time to mellow out.
 Once you get into bed, your temperature will have dropped significantly.

 Don't: